 This user manual is designed to provide support from the first steps of powering on and communicating with the instrument, to the final steps of recovering data from a recently deployed system, and storing the instrument.
-Sampler operators and technicians should read this manual and keep a copy as a reference.
+Anyone planning on using a PPS should read this manual and keep a copy as a reference.
+McLane user manuals are updated frequently and the latest version can always be downloaded from our website.